What Is an LMS?

-In the world of e-learning LMS stands for learning management system.
-A learning management system allows trainers/teachers to organize their training material so that it can be deployed online to trainees/students.
-Most importantly administrators can track, analyze and report the progress of the end user.
+In the world of e-learning, LMS stands for learning management system.
+A learning management system allows trainers/teachers to organize their training material so that it can be deployed online to trainees/learners.
+Most importantly, administrators can track, analyze, and report on the progress of the end user.

 Moreover, end users can also benefit from the LMS because it saves them time and money.
-In the 21st century, the majority of people prefer to use the Internet and the different latest devices (desktops, tablets & phones) to access their information.
+In the 21st century, most people prefer to use the Internet and the latest devices (desktops, tablets, and phones) to access their information.
 Therefore, using a LMS is very convenient for an end user since it gives them the freedom to choose the place, the time, and the date to complete the training/class.
-In other words, trainees or students can progress and leverage their free time without having to move from one place to another with consequent waste of money and time.
+In other words, trainees or learners can progress and leverage their free time without having to move from one place to another with consequent waste of money and time.

-Now, the big question is: Which would be the ideal LMS for your institution or organization?
+Now, the big question is: which is the ideal LMS for your institution or organization?
 Well, with the saturated market of e-learning there are thousands of platforms to choose from; therefore, there are a few important things to consider such as usability, accessibility, maintainability, and affordability.
-Make sure you compare these key aspects because sometimes people get carried away about the LMS appearance or some features that can be unnecessary.
-You can either end up with a difficult and robust LMS or a very simple LMS that lacks many features.
+Make sure you compare these key aspects because it's easy to get carried away about the LMS appearance or some features that may be unnecessary.
+You could end up with a robust but difficult LMS or a very simple LMS that lacks many features you need.

 If you want to explore the most user-friendly LMS, simple, affordable, but at the same time very powerful, you can start your fully functioning Litmos free trial without risk, obligation nor credit card!